csci104/site/labs/lab0/index.md

 - [ ] Register with Curricula Web

+## Install Git

+You can skip this section if you have git installed or are using the VM, which has git installed.

+In order to actually install the git command line tools, go to the [git website](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and follow the instructions for your operating system.

+### Special Notes for Windows

+If you are using Windows, we recommend installing git bash, which will be provided as an option in the installer.
+Git bash is a separate shell that provides access to git as well as other command line utilities.
+If you have more experience with git or other command line tools, installing git and the other unix commands directly to your CMD is a pretty convenient option.

 ## Virtual Machine

 We have two options for running the compiler tools that we will use for grading.